-Sharing versus Silos: The New Native Social Media Landscape
+Sharing Versus Silos: The New Native Social Media Landscape

 I’ve been using social media since almost the beginning.
 I say almost because I didn’t really get going until 2008.
 Back then the social landscape was smaller and, yes, actually social.
-Still have social media friends (some of which became IRL friends) that I met back in the early days.
+I still have social media friends (some of which became IRL friends) that I met back in the early days.

 Those early days were the days of sharing.
 You shared your friends’ blog posts on Twitter and Facebook to help your friends build awareness and web traffic, and they did the same for you.
 Some users built reputations for curating and sharing the best of the web with their followers.